Knocker (folklore): In the United States

 Belief in the knockers in America remained well into the 20th century.
 When one large mine closed in 1956 and the owners sealed the entrance, fourth, fifth, and sixth generation Cousin Jacks circulated a petition calling on the mineowners to set the knockers free so that they could move on to other mines.
 The owners complied.
 Belief among Nevadan miners persisted amongst its miners as late as the 1930s.

-Tommyknocker Brewery in Idaho Springs, Colorado owes its namesake to the mythical creature, and began serving in 1859 to meet the needs of the large number of prospectors, as part of the Colorado Silver Boom.
+Tommyknocker Brewery in Idaho Springs, Colorado owes its namesake to the mythical creature, and began serving in 1994.

 Knocker also appeared as a name for the same phenomena, in the folklore of Staffordshire miners.